|

 The current implementation generates only one instance of each element.

-indent - whether we ask to indent the XML document
+- whether we ask to indent the XML documentwithSKIP

 javax.xml.transform.TransformerFactoryConfigurationError